THE SMALLSAT EXPRESS

 It’s the largest single rideshare mission from a US-based launch vehicle to date.

-Spaceflight has contracted with more than 70 spacecraft from approximately 35 different organizations for the mission to a Sun-Synchronous Low Earth Orbit.
-It includes 15 microsats and 56 cubesats from both commercial and government entities, of which more than 30 are from international organizations from 18 countries, including United States, Australia, Italy, Netherlands, Finland, South Korea, Spain, Switzerland, UK, Germany, Jordan, Kazakhstan, Thailand, Poland, Canada, South Africa, Brazil, and India.
+Spaceflight has contracted with 64 spacecraft from 34 different organizations for the mission to a Sun-Synchronous Low Earth Orbit.
+It includes 15 microsats and 49 cubesats from both commercial and government entities, of which more than 25 are from international organizations from 17 countries, including United States, Australia, Italy, Netherlands, Finland, South Korea, Spain, Switzerland, UK, Germany, Jordan, Kazakhstan, Thailand, Poland, Canada, Brazil, and India.

 Customers On Board